Shail2004/Shail2004/README.md

 </table>

 ##  🎖️Achievements:
-- Winner of IdeaHub 2.0 : The Space Edition organized by NMIMS
+- Winner of IdeaHub 2.0 : The Space Edition organized by NMIMS.
-- Was among the top 193 teams to qualify for the round 2 out of 17000 in the Tally Code Brewers Hackathon
+- Was among the top 193 teams to qualify for the round 2 out of 17000 in the Tally Code Brewers Hackathon.
-- Qualified among the top 300 candidates out of 5000 in **Code Uncode**, advancing to the regionals of the competition
+- Secured a **top 50** rank among 3,000 participants in the finals of **Code Uncode 2025**, Mumbai's largest Competitve Programming Event.
-- Solved more than 200 problems on **Leetcode** covering various topics of DSA
+- Solved more than 300 problems on **Leetcode** covering various topics of DSA.
-- 3⭐coder at **Codechef**
+- 3⭐coder at **Codechef**.
-- Pupil in **Codeforces**
+- Pupil in **Codeforces**.
-- Master in **Coding Ninjas**
+- Master in **Coding Ninjas**.

 # 💻 Tech Stack:<div align="center">
 <div align="center">